Dynatrace/dynatrace-otel-collector/config_examples/README.md

 Before running the samples, make sure you have the following environment variables set:

-- `DT_OTLP_ENDPOINT`: The OTLP HTTP endpoint of your Dynatrace environment.
+- `DT_ENDPOINT`: The OTLP HTTP endpoint of your Dynatrace environment.
   - Follow the guide: [Export to ActiveGate](https://docs.dynatrace.com/docs/shortlink/otel-getstarted-otlpexport#export-to-activegate) to see how to get the correct API URL for your environment
 - `API_TOKEN`: The Dynatrace API access token.
 Follow the guide on [Authentication](https://docs.dynatrace.com/docs/shortlink/otel-getstarted-otlpexport#authentication-export-to-activegate) to see the scopes required for ingesting OTLP data.